datacoves/docs/docs/how-tos/dataops/releasing-new-feature.md

 2. **Development story:**

-   1. Use AirByte to ingest all data from the new source into Snowflake
+   1. Use AirByte, Fivetran or other ingestion tool to extract and load raw data from the new source into Snowflake
    2. Add Permifrost security config for the new source in raw database
    3. Apply permifrost config to grant developers access to raw source tables
    4. Create any flattening required to make the data usable